 The Accreditation Council for Education in Nutrition and Dietetics is an autonomous accrediting agency for education programs preparing students to begin careers as registered dietitians or dietetic technicians, registered.
 Programs meeting the ACEND® Accreditation Standards are accredited by ACEND®.
 ACEND® ensures the quality of nutrition and dietetics education to advance the practice of the profession.

-The Utica College Nutrition and Dietetics, Coordinated BS major is in Candidacy status for ACEND Accreditation.
+The Utica University Nutrition and Dietetics, Coordinated BS major is in Candidacy status for ACEND Accreditation.
 Graduates of a program designated as having candidate status have the same rights and privileges as graduates of an accredited program and as such will be eligible to take the registration exam to become Registered Dietitian Nutritionists.